lfoppiano/grobid-quantities/doc/gettingStarted.rst

 Getting started
 ===============

-Grobid-quantities requires *JDK 1.8* and Grobid to be installed.
+Grobid-quantities requires *JDK 1.8 or greater* and Grobid to be installed.

 Install and build
 ~~~~~~~~~~~~~~~~~